-Following the establishment and separate listing on the ASX of Argo Global Listed Infrastructure Limited (AGLI), Argo will receive an ongoing fee for managing the operations of AGLI, via Argo's wholly owned subsidiary, Argo Service Company Pty Ltd (ASCO).
+Following the establishment and separate listing on the ASX of Argo Global Listed Infrastructure Limited (Argo Infrastructure), Argo receives an ongoing fee for managing the operations of Argo Infrastructure, via Argo's wholly owned subsidiary, Argo Service Company Pty Ltd (ASCO).

 ASCO was established to provide funds management services to external listed investment companies under Australian Financial Services Licence no. 470477.